sebasvila/fif/content/posts/storage-cabinets/index.en.md

 date: 2021-12-23T11:59:00
 coverImage: "separators.jpg"
 tags:
-- tech.woodworking
+  - technology.woodworking
 categories:
-- projects
+  - Woodworking and cabinetmaking
 keywords:
   - Tool storage
   - Drawer cabinets
   - Drawer slide guides
 draft: false
 ---
 Last summer, I spent some time designing and building a few cabinets to store my materials under the workbench.
 I hadn't found the time to write about it until now, but in this post, I will share some details